DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/function_tracing.md

 keeps function scopes separate, how it returns variables from functions, and how once a function has finished executing, none of the memory that went into figuring out the calculation is left to the computer.

+## Exercises

+TODO

+When you've had a chance to get more comfortable with traces, commit your work, take a break, and when you come back we'll look at [strings and string formatting](../02_strings/README.md) to improve our user messages.